-Since then our club has grown from five members to 125 and we have added things like adopting Main Street in our home town of Duvall, WA, going out for Mexican food and paying for people’s meals, being big buddies for kids with disabilities to help them play baseball and go bowling.
+Since then our club has grown from five members to 125 and we have added things like adopting Main Street in our home town of Duvall, Washington, going out for Mexican food and paying for people’s meals, and being big buddies for kids with disabilities to help them play baseball and go bowling.
 Every year we have a Kindness Week with special days like Manners Monday, Thankful Thursday, and Freshmen Friday.
 During that week we have small strips of colored paper where the kids can write an act of kindness they’ve seen, done, or received and then we link them together to make a Kindness Chain that drapes over our Commons area.

 I try to emphasize that everyday kindness is the most important thing and that it’s more than just being polite – it’s being warm and authentic.

-When I walk in a classroom with that sign the kids turn and are excited to see who is getting BUSTED All these things can be easily added to someone’s day.
+When I walk in a classroom with that sign the kids turn and are excited to see who is getting BUSTED.
+All these things can be easily added to someone’s day.

 I have no special talent, just a heart that wants to make someone’s day a bit better.